brooks-builds/full-stack-todo-rust-course/README.md

 ## user stories

 - [ ] As a doer, I want to create an account
+  - Set base url as a environment variable
 - [ ] As a doer, I want to log in to my existing account
 - [ ] As a doer logging in for the first time, I want my account to see default tasks
 - [ ] As a logged in doer, I want to see a list of my tasks